In Mali, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

 Our demining experts were also active in the region in the immediate wake of the conflict, working to clear explosive remnants of war, which posed a threat to the general population and especially to children.

 Mother and Child Health

-Handicap International works to identify individuals and families with disabilities or injuries who need special assistance.
-Staff provide equipment and training to two regional orthopedic-fitting and rehabilitation centers and cover victims' rehabilitation expenses in our efforts to reduce the physical and social effects of disabilities caused by explosive remnants of war.
+Humanity & Inclusion works to identify individuals and families with disabilities or injuries who need special assistance.
+The organization’s staff provide equipment and training to two regional orthopedic-fitting and rehabilitation centers and cover victims' rehabilitation expenses in our efforts to reduce the physical and social effects of disabilities caused by explosive remnants of war.

 Food and Agricultural Aid Distribution

-The organization has run development projects in the north of the country, particularly in the region of Timbuktu, for several years, enabling it to successfully distribute food and agricultural items like seeds to people who needed them most, even when the conflict prevented other humanitarian operators from accessing this part of the country.
+The organization has run development projects in the north of the country to enable the distribution of food and agricultural items like seeds to people who needed them most.
 Money transfers and food coupons are also used to help beneficiaries procure food.